 3. Stay Organized

 Get organized before the fair and try to stay organized throughout.
-Set up systems, from containers for your items, to sales and business supplies, and be prepared!
+Set up systems, from containers for your items to sales and business supplies, and be prepared!
 From changes in weather to rips or breaks to materials, have items on hand to take care of any nuisance.
 Time will be a truly precious asset when the event is taking place and when you are properly organized, you will be able to make good use of every moment.
 You will also be able to make a better impression when you are well organized.
-Remember to think about the little things like water, snacks, hand sanitizer, and back up batteries for your phone or payment processor.
+Remember to think about the little things like water, food, hand sanitizer, and backup batteries for your phone or payment processor.

 4. Brand Consistency

 Always pay attention to your brand when you are working in the public.
-How you present yourself is how is you represent your business.
+How you present yourself is how you represent your business.
 Your materials and presentation should be able to match your brand right down to the small details.
-Be authentic and consistent about your brand, and you will realize the enormous impact you will make at the fair.
-In addition to brand consistency, staying positive and portraying a happy demeanor while working in the public will be better all the way around.
+Be authentic and consistent about your brand, and you will realize the enormous impact you will make at the arts and crafts festival.
+In addition to brand consistency, staying positive and portraying a happy demeanor while working in the public will be better all the way around and lead to a huge success.

 5. A Spacious Booth